 Step 1: Download

 Download Eclipse from https://www.eclipse.org/downloads/packages/.
-Choose "Eclipse IDE for Java Developers" and "Windows x86_64" (e.g., "eclipse-java-202x-xx-R-win32-x86_64.zip" - about 325MB) ⇒ Download.
+Choose "Eclipse IDE for Java Developers" and "Windows x86_64" (e.g., "eclipse-java-202x-xx-R-win32-x86_64.zip

 Step 2: Unzip

-I prefer the zip version, because there is no need to run any installer.
+I prefer the zip version, because there is no need to run an installer.
 Moreover, you can simply delete the entire Eclipse directory when it is no longer needed (without running any un-installer).
 You are free to move or rename the directory.
 You can install (unzip) multiple copies of Eclipse in the same machine.

 How to Install Eclipse on macOS